-- Elohim: אֱלֹהִים: the etymology of the term confirms that uncertainty reigns supreme over its real meaning; yet, many details seem to wink at the ancient astronauts theory
+6. Elohim (אֱלֹהִים) – The Etymology: The etymology of the term confirms that uncertainty reigns supreme about its real meaning; yet, many details seem to wink at the ancient astronauts theory;

-- In gods we trusted – Alien plurality: narrative context and grammar clearly indicate that the Elohim were many and that Yahweh was only of them;
+7. In gods we trusted; Elohim were many (Etymology): Narrative context and grammar clearly indicate that the Elohim were many and that Yahweh was only of them;

 The Abarim publications :